7 October 2019 by Claire Benktander

-Effortlessly combining Asia’s ancient wonders with the cutting edge of its cities, a trip aboard the Eastern & Oriental Express is the ultimate Far East rail experience.
-Created by Belmond, the people behind the legendary Venice Simplon-Orient-Express, these are journeys that delight at every turn. whether it’s the exotic landscapes and golden coastlines of the Malay Peninsula, or the silk furnishings and exquisite marquetry of the train’s lavish interiors.
+Effortlessly combining Asia’s ancient wonders with its cutting edge cities, a trip aboard the Eastern & Oriental Express is the ultimate Far East rail experience.
+Created by Belmond, the people behind the legendary Venice Simplon-Orient-Express, these are journeys that delight at every turn, whether it’s the silk furnishings and exquisite marquetry of the train’s lavish interiors, or the exotic landscapes and golden coastlines of the Malay Peninsula.

 Life on board

-You’ll not be surprised to learn that the onboard luxuries don’t end with the cabins, and that throughout the rest of the train there’s plenty to enjoy, from open-air observation carriages to a whole host of culinary experiences.
+You won't be surprised to learn that the onboard luxuries don’t end with the cabins.
+Throughout the rest of the train there’s plenty to enjoy, from open-air observation carriages to a whole host of culinary experiences.
 In the elegant restaurant car, days begin in suitable style with champagne breakfasts where fresh fruit and pastries share the menu with regional delicacies including Thai prawns, wontons and miso soup.
 Then, come the evening, after a signature cocktail in the jazz-club-ambience of the bar car, the likes of hoisin-glazed mackerel, barramundi fillet and roast duck among the glittering crystal and white-glove service of the resplendent dining car.
 And, for those with a keen interest in food and drink, there are even special departures accompanied by acclaimed chef Ian Kittichai, whose exotic take on Thai cuisine takes over the train’s menu – expect the likes of beef medallions and ayam biryani washed down with specially selected wines and the soothing melodies of the train’s resident pianist.